Commands

 server/

-routes.ts # API routes
+routes.ts # Procedures

-db.ts # D1-native database adapter
+db.ts # Database adapter

-schema.sql # Applied to D1 on first deploy
+schema.sql # Applied on first deploy

 client/